UOM-EEE-EEEN11202/notes-part1/docs/chapters/programming_fundamentals/conditionals_and_loops.rst

 (Note that Python also provides a :python:`.sum()` method that we could have used in this case rather than writing our own code.)

 :python:`mark` is set in turn to :python:`lab_marks[0]`, :python:`lab_marks[1]` and so on.
-We won't go into the details of *iterators*, most objects we'll work already made them for us.
+We won't go into the details of *iterators*, most objects we'll work with already make them for us.
 They simplify writing the loop as we don't need to count ourselves how many entries are present.

 Note that if you need to keep track of how many times the loop has run, you can use